Nissan Almera: Pre-facelift

-The top versions included 'high-spec' bumpers with foglights (optional on the Si model), alloy wheels from 1996 onwards (Different size and design between Si/SRi 14" and GTi 15"), and rear roof lip spoilers (GTi models sported an integrated brake light, also spoilers were optional on the Si).
-In later model years there was a profusion of special models and market-specific equipment levels like the Comfort, Ambiente, Esteem, Precision and many others.
+The top versions included 'high spec' bumpers with fog lights (optional on the Si model), alloy wheels from 1996 onward (Size and design differed between the Si/SRi 14" and GTi 15").

+GTi models sported a roof spoiler with an integrated brake light as standard, which was also available as an option on the Si model.
+In later model years, there were a number of special models and market-specific equipment levels such as the Comfort, Ambiente, Esteem, Precision, and many others.

-The 2.0-litre GTi had an optional, aggressive-looking factory bodykit which included BMW M3-style side skirts and front/rear splitters.
-Non-bodykit models came with a simpler plastic front splitter.
-The GTi also featured uprated suspension, front and rear strut braces and a quicker steering rack along with the 143 PS 2-litre engine.
+The 2.0-litre GTi had an optional, aggressive-looking factory body kit which included BMW M3-style side skirts and front and rear splitters.
+Models without the body kit came with a simpler plastic front splitter.
+The GTi also featured uprated suspension, front and rear strut braces, and a quicker steering rack along with the 143 PS 2-litre engine.

 Facelift

 The Almera received a facelift for the 1998 model year.
-For the phase 2, the front bumpers were redesigned, front splitters were added on the Si/SRi, and the GTi had all-round body kit as standard (although there was also a delete option available), and now all of the lip spoilers had integrated brake lights.
-The original telescopic radio aerial was moved from the drivers A-pillar to the rear of the roof and was changed to a "bee-sting" type.
+For phase 2, the front bumpers were redesigned, front splitters were added on the Si/SRi, and the GTi had an all-round body kit as standard (although there was also a delete option available).
+From this point, all of the lip spoilers came with an integrated brake light.
+The original telescopic radio aerial was relocated from the driver's A-pillar to the rear of the roof and modified to a "bee-sting" type.
 On the GTi, the phase 2 headlights and front indicators featured a black surround.

-The body kit itself was changed to a more subtle, straight design on the GTi, with the addition of vents on the rear splitter.
-Due to the high 'casualty rate' of Phase 1 splitters, due to the thin and brittle plastic used, Phase 2 body kits were much sturdier.
-As such, it is not uncommon to find Phase 1 GTi's with Phase 2 bumpers or no splitter at all.

-Towards the end of production around the start of 1999, the GTi models came with all optional extras as standard from the factory such as ABS, A/C, updated interior trim, front seat pockets and so forth.
+Towards the end of production around the start of 1999, the GTi models came as standard from the factory with all items which has previously been optional extras, for example ABS, Air Conditioning, updated interior trim, and front seat pockets.